 The liability for each type of planned gift changes each year with receipt of new gifts, payments under contracts, change in trust asset values, and the change in present value of required payments to beneficiaries.
 The present value of the future payments over the beneficiaries' estimated remaining lives was calculated using the original discount rates at the date of the gift and applicable mortality tables.
-Discount rates used in the calculation range from .6% to 3.6%.
+Discount rates used in the calculation range from .4% to 3.6%.

-The following summarizes the change in planned gift liabilities for the year ended June 30, 2020:
+The following summarizes the change in planned gift liabilities for the year ended June 30, 2021 and 2020:

-Charitable and Deferred Gift Annuities
+C Charitable and Deferred Gift Annuities

-Estimated Present Value of Liability at
+Estimated Present Value of Liability at \$ 222.005

-June 30, 2019 222,995
+June 30, 2019 Increase in Estimated Present Value of Φ 222,995

+Liability from Contributions 41,875

+Decrease in Estimated Present Value ,

+Due to Payments to Beneficiaries (258)

+Estimated Present Value of Liability at June 30, 2020 264,612

 Increase in Estimated Present Value of

-Liability from Contributions 41,875
+Liability from Contributions 56,653

 Decrease in Estimated Present Value

-Due to Payments to Beneficiaries (258)
+Due to Payments to Beneficiaries (269)

-Balance at June 30, 2020 \$ 264,612
+Balance at June 30, 2021 \$ 320,996